- Our Community

 Great Scots Distinguished Alumni

-Scots College has a proud heritage of producing the All-Round Man.
-Looking back through the history of the College it is clear that Scots has produced many Old Boys to be proud of: from captains of industry, and sporting greats to men who have served their nation well.
+Scots College has a proud heritage of producing the All-Round Character.
+Looking back through our history, it is clear that Scots has produced many students to be proud of: from captains of industry and sporting greats, to those who have served their nation well.

-Initiated in 2018 the Great Scots Distinguished Alumni scheme recognises outstanding Scots College Old Boys who have gone on to make significant achievements at national and international levels while still demonstrating the characteristics of the All-Round Man.
+Initiated in 2018 the Great Scots Distinguished Alumni scheme recognises outstanding Scots Collegians who have gone on to make significant achievements at national and international levels while still demonstrating the All-Round Character.